 A student who enters the doctoral degree program with a baccalaureate degree must spend one academic year plus one semester in resident study at Texas A&M University.
 A student who holds master's degree when they enter a doctoral degree program must spend one academic year in resident study.
 One academic year may include two adjacent regular semesters or one regular semester and one adjacent 10-week summer semester.
 The third semester is not required to be adjacent to the one year.
 Enrollment for each semester must be a minimum of 9 credit hours each to satisfy the residence requirement.
-A minimum of 1 credit hour must be in a non-distance education delivery mode.
-Semesters in which the student is enrolled in all distance education coursework will not count toward fulfillment of the residence requirement.

 To satisfy the residence requirement, the student must complete a minimum of 9 credit hours per semester or 10-week summer semester in resident study at Texas A&M University for the required period.
-A student who enters a doctoral degree program with a baccalaureate degree may fulfill residence requirements in excess of one academic year (18 credit hours) by registration during summer sessions or by completion of a less-than-full course load (in this context a full course load is considered 9 credit hours per semester).
+A student who enters a doctoral degree program with a baccalaureate degree may fulfill residence requirements in excess of one academic year (18 credit hours) by registration during summer sessions or by completion of a lessthan-full course load (in this context a full course load is considered 9 credit hours per semester).

 Students who are employed full-time while completing their degree may fulfill total residence requirements by completion of less-than-full time course loads each semester.
 In order to be considered for this, the student is required to submit a Petition for Waivers and Exceptions along with verification of employment to the Graduate and Professional School.
 An employee should submit verification of employment at the time they submit the degree plan.
-See Registration. (http://catalog.tamu.edu/ graduate/academic-expectations-general-degree-requirements/ #registrationandacademicstatustext)
+See Registration. (http://catalog.tamu.edu/graduate/academic-expectations-general-degree-requirements/#registrationandacademicstatustext)